Coordinate Descent Full Configuration Interaction for Excited States

 There are a few promising future directions.
 First of all, \xsname{} has not fully exploited the sparsity of the low-lying excited states.
 Due to the nature of \eqref{eq:opt}, the objective function is rotation invariant, i.e., the objective function remains the same for $C$ and $CQ$ with $Q$ being an orthogonal matrix.
 Hence, \xsname{} can converge to the eigenspace formed by desired ground state and low-lying excited states.
 While it is not guaranteed to converge to the sparse eigenvectors directly.
 Some recent works~\cite{Gao2022, Gao2023a, Gao2023b} provide promising paths to address the sparsity issue.
 Second, the basis sets, so far, remain the Hartree Fock molecular orbitals.
-Applying orbital optimization methods like CASSCF~\cite{Olsen2011} or OptOrbFCI~\cite{Li2020} together with \xsname{} would be an interesting future direction.
+Applying orbital optimization methods like CASSCF~\cite{Olsen2011} or OptOrbFCI~\cite{Li2020} with state-averaged idea together with \xsname{} would be a direct extension.
+While exploring various orbital rotations for different excited states coupled with \xsname{} would be an interesting future direction.
 Lastly, we did not fully incorporate the compressed evaluation of the Hamiltonian matrix and other perturbative approximations as in other FCI excited state work~\cite{Holmes2017, Greene2022}, which could be combined with \xsname{} to further accelerate the proposed method.

 \begin{acknowledgement} The work of ZW is supported by the US National Science Foundation under awards DMS-1454939 and OAC-1450280.
 This work is part of ZW's PhD thesis at Duke University.
-YL is supported in part by National Natural Science Foundation of China (12271109) and Science and Technology Commission of Shanghai Municipality (22TQ017). \end{acknowledgement}
+YL is supported in part by National Natural Science Foundation of China (12271109) and Shanghai Pilot Program for Basic Research - FuDan University 21TQ1400100 (22TQ017). \end{acknowledgement}